Enjoy the pregnancy

 There are loads of simple (and inexpensive) ways to make life enjoyable when you are expecting.
 A lot of the time, it’s about realizing it is okay to just enjoy… in fact, it’s what you should do – a happy mum who well means a happy baby in the belly.
 Being a bit lazy right now is a good thing, actually something to strive for.

 Block off days and evenings from activities and allow yourself time to do nothing.
-It will instill calm around you and within you and it will give your thoughts – all those many thoughts – some free space.
+It will instil calm around you and within you and it will give your thoughts – all those many thoughts – some free space.

 Relax in a nice reclining chair and indulge in glossy magazines or be a nerd and read books about pregnancies and child psychology.
 Would you like some company?
 At this time during your pregnancy, you’re not likely to want to have a night out with your friends.
-Invite them to your home instead and organize a cozy movie evening with popcorn and happy laughter.
+Invite them to your home instead and organize a cosy movie evening with popcorn and happy laughter.
 Or ask your friends to bring some takeaway food to take care of dinner.

 Make sure to talk often and a lot with the little bean in your belly and make it cozy for both of you.
 Light some candles, fluff up the pillows and cover yourself in a soft blanket.
 Read a book!
 When the baby has arrived, you will think of reading as a luxury, so do it now!
 You have probably already heard parents with young kids commenting that they can’t remember when they last read a book… Alternate between peaceful and creative activities.
 Take the opportunity to reorganize the furniture at home, think of some smart solutions for when the baby arrives.
 It’s wonderful to create something at home, let your imagination flow, dream, and prepare.
 Make sure to enjoy some moments like these.